saxon1964/neovim-tips/README.md

 - Support for categories, tags, and rich text
 - The plugin comes with a starting set of basic, predefined tips
 - You can add/edit unlimited number of personal tips stored in a configurable file
+- User tips with configurable prefixes to prevent conflicts with builtin tips
+- Automatic conflict detection and warnings

 ## 📦 Installation